 The National Weather Service (NWS) is a branch of the National Oceanic and Atmospheric Administration under the United States Department of Commerce.
 The Weather Forecast Office (WFO) in Nashville, Tennessee is part of the Southern Region of the NWS.

-WFO Nashville is managed by the Meteorologist-in-Charge (MIC), Larry Vannozzi, who is, in turn, responsible to the Director of the Southern Region.
-Other management personnel at Nashville include a Warning Coordination Meteorologist (WCM), Tom Johnstone, Science and Operations Officer (SOO), Angela Lese, and an Observation Program Leader (OPL), Ralph Troutman.
+WFO Nashville is managed by the Meteorologist-in-Charge (MIC), Larry Vannozzi, who is responsible for all NWS Nashville operations.
+Other management personnel at Nashville includes a Warning Coordination Meteorologist (WCM) who runs the local outreach program, a Science and Operations Officer (SOO) who runs the local training program, and an Observation Program Leader (OPL) who runs the data acquisition program.

-Operational personnel include ten forecasters, whose responsibilities include issuing of severe weather warnings and statements, public (zone) forecasts and discussions, aviation forecasts (called "terminal aerodrome forecasts"), short term forecasts (called "nowcasts"), and fire weather forecasts.
+Operational personnel include ten forecasters, whose responsibilities include issuing hazardous weather watches, warnings and statements, public forecasts and discussions, aviation forecasts (called "terminal aerodrome forecasts"), and fire weather forecasts.
 The Service Hydrologist James LaRosa manages the river program for Middle Tennessee and north Alabama.

-The staff at WFO Nashville is supported by Electronics Systems Analyst Steve Clark, Information Technology Officer Michael Davis, and two Electronics Technicians.
-One of the most important people in the office, yet also one of the least recognized, is the Administrative Assistant.
+The staff at WFO Nashville is supported by Electronics Systems Analyst Steve Clark, Information Technology Officer, Michael Davis, two Electronics Technicians, and an Administrative Assistant.

-The forecasters are supported by one intern and two hydrometeorological technicians (HMT's).
+The forecasters are supported by three interns.
 Their responsibilities include maintaining NOAA Weather Radio broadcasts, launching weather balloons (twice daily), issuing various meteorological and hydrological products, measuring ozone, and assisting the forecaster with general duties.
-The HMT's also manage the cooperative program for Middle Tennessee.

 COUNTY WARNING AREA:

-WFO Nashville has warning responsibility for thirty-nine counties across Middle Tennessee.
+WFO Nashville has warning responsibility for thirty-eight counties across Middle Tennessee.
 The county warning area generally extends from the Tennessee River in the west to the Cumberland Plateau in the east, and from the Kentucky state line in the north to the Alabama state line in the south.
-The Nashville county warning area comprises 16,833 square miles with a population of 2,114,652 (U.S. Census Bureau, 2009 Estimate).
+The WFO Nashville county warning area comprises 38 counties covering 16,438 square miles with a population of 2,562,664 (U.S. Census Bureau, 2014 Estimate).

 In April 2010, WFO Nashville was awarded the United States Department of Commerce Bronze Medal Award for superior federal service "for providing proactive and life-saving service during the record-breaking February 5th, 2008, "Super Tuesday" killer tornado outbreak in Middle Tennessee.